 This illustration comes from a 1981 brochure (270K JPEG) promoting Jeep "Special Purpose Vehicles" built on the SJ platform, including ambulances, personnel carriers, command and communication vehicles, and riot control.
 Thanks to Herve Gruyer for the scan.

 For years I have been looking for an SJ Cherokee ambulance with an extra-headroom body, because of a 1/64-scale diecast toy from the early 1980s.
-Toymaker Majorette offered this Cherokee ambulance from about 1980-85, with a raised roof on the rear box, and I've always wondered what prototype might have inspired it.
+Toymakers Majorette offered this Cherokee ambulance from about 1980-85, with a raised roof on the rear box, and I've always wondered what prototype might have inspired it.
 Tonka produced a similar toy in a larger scale in the 1970s.